Why May 9 is a big day for Russia, and what a declaration of war would mean - KESQ

 Mobilization could mean extending conscription for soldiers currently in the armed forces, calling on reservists or bringing in men of fighting age who have had military training, said Ignatov.

-“It would change the whole Kremlin narrative,” said Ignatov, adding that the move would force Putin to admit that the invasion of Ukraine has not gone to plan.

-“It’s a very risky decision,” Ignatov added, explaining that full-scale mobilization would also damage the struggling Russian economy.
+“It would change the whole Kremlin narrative,” said Ignatov, noting that the move would force Putin to admit that the invasion of Ukraine has not gone to plan.
+Full-scale mobilization could also damage the struggling Russian economy, he said.

 In addition, it could diminish support for Putin at home, as some Russians support the invasion of Ukraine without wanting to personally go and fight, the analyst said.